JasnoorSekhon16/Diary_daily_25/README.md

 | 6    | **Storage Drive (HDD/SSD)** | BIOS/UEFI finds the bootloader in the storage device                       |
 | 7    | **Bootloader**            | Loads the operating system into RAM                                        |
 | 8    | **Operating System**      | Starts running; shows login screen or desktop                              |

+# Day5 of training

+# Computer Hardware and Troubleshooting

+#HDD
+- HDD stands for Hard Disk Drive, a non-volatile storage device used to store data permanently on computers, laptops, servers, and other digital systems.
+It uses magnetic storage to write and retrieve digital information using one or more spinning platters and a moving read/write head.